lorecatta/ZikaModel/README.md

 Running the base model
 ----------------------

-Check this vignette on how to run the [deterministic](https://mrc-ide.github.io/ZikaModel/articles/deterministic_base_model.html) base version of the model.
+Check out this vignette on how to run the [deterministic](https://mrc-ide.github.io/ZikaModel/articles/deterministic_base_model.html) base version of the model.